K-Scorpio/scorpiosec/content/en/posts/HTB-Bizness.md

 ## Initial Foothold

-We don't have any credentials right now so we research `Apache OFBiz vulnerability` and find `CVE-2019-51467`.
+We don't have any credentials right now so we research `Apache OFBiz vulnerability` and find `CVE-2023-51467`.

 ![CVE-2023-51467](/images/HTB-Bizness/CVE-2023-51467.png)

-I then find a exploit at this [Github account](https://github.com/jakabakos/Apache-OFBiz-Authentication-Bypass/tree/master).
+An exploit is available at this [Github account](https://github.com/jakabakos/Apache-OFBiz-Authentication-Bypass/tree/master).
 I verify that the target is indeed vulnerable wit the `xdetection` script.

 ![CVE-2023-51467 test](/images/HTB-Bizness/ApacheOFBiz-vulnerable.png)

-I setup a netcat listener and I run the exploit script.
+We setup a netcat listener and run the exploit script.

 ```
 nc -lvnp 4444